Frosty grass: will eating it give your horse colic? - Horse & Hound

 - Add flavouring to water, for example apple juice or Ribena.

-Also consider turning off automatic drinkers and using buckets instead, so that you can monitor water intake.
+Also consider turning off automatic drinkers – which may freeze during very cold weather – and using buckets instead, so that you can monitor water intake.